golang/proposal/design/go2draft-type-parameters.md

 This constraint on the type parameter of `IncrementX` is such that every valid type argument is a struct with a field `x` of some numeric type.
-Therefore, it is tempting to say that `IncrementX` is a valid function.
+Therefore, `IncrementX` is a valid function.
-This would mean that the type of `v` is a type based on a type parameter, with an implicit constraint of `interface { type int, float64, uint64 }`.
+The type of `v` is a type based on a type parameter, with an implicit constraint of `interface { type int, float64, uint64 }`.

-This could get fairly complex, and there may be details here that we don't understand.
+Admittedly this can get fairly complex, and there may be details here that we don't fully understand.

-The initial implementation may not support composite types in type lists at all, although that would make the `Join` example shown earlier invalid.
+In general, though, an operation (other than a method call) is permitted if it would be permitted for each separate type in the type list.

 #### Type lists in embedded constraints